 Casting directors are not likely to respond to people who have mirror selfies on their Backstage profile.
 It is not a good look nor is it professional.
 It might leave some casting directors wondering as to your seriousness.
 If you cannot take your headshot seriously, you probably should not expect someone else to.

 Even if you really put in an effort to take something decent-looking with your iPhone’s portrait mode, it is easy to tell when you did not go through the trouble of getting professional headshots made, particularly when most actors go through that trouble.
 Their headshots will be easier to standout in quality comparisons.

 To those in casting, this can demonstrate a lack of commitment to the craft.
 Everyone in the industry will tell you that investing in good actor headshots goes a long way.
-They are the first impression your potential employers will have of you.
+They are the first impression agents, managers, casting directors, and so on will have of you.
 So, the effort to get professional actor headshots done will be worth it.

 Headshots to Represent the Actor